lammps/lammps/doc/src/pg_library.rst

 The :ref:`lammps_open() <lammps_open>` and :ref:`lammps_open_no_mpi()
 <lammps_open_no_mpi>` functions are used to create and initialize a
-LAMMPS instance.
+:ref:`LAMMPS instance <lammps_ns_lammps>`.
 The calling program has to provide a handle where a reference to this instance can be stored and which has to be used in all subsequent function calls until that instance is destroyed by calling :ref:`lammps_close() <lammps_close>`.
 Here is a simple example demonstrating its use:

 .. code-block:: C